 If you are a foreign citizen who is in the United States without permission, having overstayed the time permitted under your visa (as shown on your I-94), you can potentially cure the problem if you enter into a bona fide (real) marriage with a U.S. citizen and then apply for adjustment of status (a green card).

 There are, however three cautions you should be aware of:

 What type of visa did you use to enter the United States, and how long ago did you get that visa?
-If, for example, you got an F-1 student visa or H-1B worker visa several years ago and met your spouse while in the United States, you should be fine -- no one is likely to accuse you of misusing the visa for a purpose other than its intended one.
+If, for example, you got an F-1 student visa or H-1B worker visa several years ago and met your spouse while in the United States, you should be fine—no one is likely to accuse you of misusing the visa for a purpose other than its intended one.

-Note that if the foreign citizen entered the U.S. illegally, however, he or she is not usually permitted to file for adjustment of status.
+Note that a foreign citizen who entered the U.S. illegally, however, is not usually permitted to file for adjustment of status.

 What's so special about adjusting status?
 It protects you from the three- and ten-year inadmissibility bars that are applied to people who have stayed in the U.S. unlawfully for 180 days or more and who then left.
 Only departure from the U.S. and attempted return triggers this bar.

 An experienced immigration attorney can help you confirm your eligibility to adjust status, prepare the paperwork, and otherwise advise you on the best strategy for obtaining a U.S. green card.